-Application must be received by July 1st (Electronically or via fax 931-221-6452)

-Note: Posters must be on site and displayed no later than noon on Thursday of the conference to allow for judging during the Student Bowl Competition.
+Application must be received by July 1st (Electronically or via fax 931-221-6452) Note: Posters must be on site and displayed no later than noon on Thursday of the conference to allow for judging during the Student Bowl Competition.
 Title and description of exhibit: All Names of exhibitors: Maximum space size 8' long x 4' high.
-8' draped table Additional space required (table, wall space of easel) Applications must indicate method of exhibit.
-Attachment to a long the properties of the considered of the properties of the considered of the properties of the properties of the considered of the properties of the considered of the properties of t o wall is not permitted. for competition. sother than a District Radiologic Signature: Name (print) Address: For Office Use Only Date Received: R. T. Employer or Student Educational Program: Address: Date Forwarded to Committee Chair:
+8' draped Additional space required (table, wall space of Applications must indicate method of exhibit.
+A I do Do not Wish exhibit to be Has this exhibit ever been displayed at any typ Technologists' meeting?
+Yes No D If yes where?
+I am an ARRT Technologist Student Technologist Amount I have read and fully understand the rules and easel)Attachment to wall is not permitted. considered for competition. of meeting other than a District Radiologic chnologist □ Signature: Name (print) Address: For Office Use Only Date Received: R. T. Employer or Student Educational Program Address: n: Date Forwarded to Committee Chair: